Countdown Numbers Game Solver

 To test speed, run “time numbers-tty <problem X> >/dev/null” and record user time.
 On 2024-07-07 with an Intel Celeron processor N5015:

-Reproduced below is a selection of problems and solutions from a bigger suite of examples used for testing (hence discontinuous numbering).
+Reproduced below is a selection (hence discontinuous numbering) of example problems and solutions from a bigger suite used for testing the baseline code.
 If “*” is tagged onto to the solution number it contains over-complexity.
 Note that ordering and presentation depend on the tuning of the heuristic scoring.
 This might have changed since the examples were created.
+Some lightweight comparison to other online solvers is included after the examples.

 Example 1